genesiscommunitysuccess/docs/docs/04_web/12_forms/01_foundation-forms.md

 ### Default layout renderers and examples

-#### 1. VerticalLayout

-This is the default layout that is defined if no `uiSchema` is specified.
-This arranges our control elements vertically.
+This is the default layout for `VerticalLayout`, which is defined if no `uiSchema` is specified.
+This arranges the control elements vertically.

 ```ts
 const VerticalUISchema = {